Meet Our Fellows

 - extend the reach of the DataONE Users Group, broadening participation and empowering community members to serve as DataONE ambassadors and open data advocates, and

 - build community participation around the DataONE education materials that are undergoing transition to a collaborative open workspace.

 Stefanie Butland is the first ever Community Manager for the rOpenSci project, a non-profit initiative that develops a wide range of open software tools to enable open and reproducible research.
 As an experienced scientist and bioinformatician who has always been a people-connecter, she helps rOpenSci develop the social infrastructure to support their mission.

-Stefanie’s primary goal for 2017 is to maximize the reach and impact of the community’s efforts by putting together monthly community calls, a weekly blog, and a coding unconference.
-She is keen to deepen her understanding of her community, which encompasses both the people and the currencies that bring them together: the software environment, online collaboration tools, and the adoption of an open approach to science.
+Stefanie’s primary goal for 2017 was to maximize the reach and impact of the community’s efforts by putting together monthly community calls, a weekly blog, and a coding unconference.
+She wanted to deepen her understanding of her community, which encompasses both the people and the currencies that bring them together: the software environment, online collaboration tools, and the adoption of an open approach to science.